General Licensing Information

 Georgia also issues Class A, B, and C commercial licenses.
-Information concerning these licenses is included in the Georgia Commercial Driver’s Manual, available at all Customer Service Centers and on our website at www.dds.ga.gov.
+Information concerning these licenses is included in the Georgia Commercial Drivers Manual, available at all DDS Customer Service Centers and on our website at dds.georgia.gov.

 The fees for obtaining non-commercial driver’s licenses, permits, and ID cards in person are listed below.
 This fee schedule is not adjusted to reflect the $5.00 discount for those who choose to renew by internet.
-All DDS Customer Service Centers accept cash, checks, money orders, Visa and Mastercard credit and debit cards, and Discover and American Express credit cards.
+All DDS Customer Service Centers accept cash, checks, money orders, Visa and Mastercard credit and debit cards with a bank logo, and Discover and American Express credit cards.

 License, permit and ID card holders are allowed one free name or address change per issuance term.
 Other changes can also be made at the time of the free name or address change at no charge.
 Any subsequent modifications require a full renewal at regular cost.
-Name changes must be in accordance with the requirements listed here.
+Name changes must be in accordance with the requirements listed on page 20.